codius/codius-site-source/src/pages/docs/overview/why-codius.md

 Codius' hosting protocol is also run independently of any blockchains, which allows for a greater range of use cases on Codius.
 Developers can create apps that do not depend on or are more practical without a blockchain, granting them freedom to develop exactly the kind of app they wish to host.

 ## Freedom in Payment Method
-Codius hosting's payment infrastructure is provided by Interledger, so users and developers can send or receive payments in the currency of their choosing.
+Codius hosting's payment infrastructure is provided by [Interledger](https://interledger.org), so users, developers, and hosts can send or receive payments in the currency of their choosing.

 ## Flexibility in Distribution
 Most hosting platforms require developers to make a choice between centralized hosting on a single provider, or completely decentralized hosting with every member of the network participating in hosting a developer's code.
 Codius puts both of these options - and anywhere in between - under a single umbrella.
 Developers can now choose exactly who to trust with hosting their code, and have total freedom on just how distributed they wish their code to be.